 Divide the batter between the pans.
 Cakes will self-level in the oven, so there’s no need to smooth the top with a spatula.
 However, it does help to remove any large bubbles by tapping the cake pans firmly on the counter 7 or 8 times.

 Bake the cakes for 35 to 40 minutes, until their tops spring back and a cake tester inserted into the center of one comes out clean.

 Combine 2/3 cup whipping cream and peanut butter morsels in a small saucepan.
-Cook over low heat, stirring constantly, until morsels melt and mixture is smooth; remove saucepan from heat.
+Cook over low heat, stirring constantly until morsels melt and the mixture is smooth; remove the saucepan from heat.
 Stir in vanilla extract, and cool 25 minutes.